RainbowwPhoenixx/witas/README.md

 ### Additionnal features
 - During TAS playback, the player position is recorded and the displayed physically in the world with little spheres
-- Disables game slowing down when alt-tabbing so you can actually use the GUI without messing up the playback (wonky on windows)
+- Disables game slowing down when alt-tabbing so you can actually use the GUI without messing up the playback
 - Useful keybinds (only with the game focused):
     - P: quick tas replay
     - N: noclip toggle